GrayWolf64/mdlstream/README.md

 Detailed workings please turn to the source file, easy to read.

-If you are a client, your requests are all enqueued clientside, each request action can run only if the previous one is already ran.
+If you are a client, your requests are all enqueued clientside, each request action can run only if the previous one is already ran(finished).

 # Attention